WoSai/shouqianba-doc/en/api/core_en.md

 CANCEL_ERROR | A cancallation requested by client is initiated but failed | Same as FAIL_PROTOCOL_1 REFUND_ERROR | A refund requested by client is initiated but failed | Same as FAIL_PROTOCOL_1

-<font style="color:red;"><b>Note: If Upay responds with `FAIL*` status, the transaction is guaranteed to be failed, no matter what result the customer gets.
+<font style="color:red;"><b>Note: If Upay responds with <code>FAIL*</code> status, the transaction is guaranteed to be failed, no matter what result the customer gets.
 If the customer does pay successfully, Upay system will eventually make sure the cancellation of this transaction.
 Please do not make deal in this situation, and contact our customer service to avoid any possible financial loss.</b></font>

 #### Payment Service Providers